4/10 Work Schedules, Explained

 No — The Virgin Islands’ overtime law has no exception for compressed schedules or alternative workweeks.
 Overtime pay is required for all shifts longer than 8 hours.

 No matter where you live, you should review your local laws before implementing a 4/10 schedule.
-We recommend that you consult with a legal expert or labor attorney.
+We recommend you consult with a legal expert or labor attorney.

-Simplify your scheduling with OnTheClock
+Simplify Your Scheduling with OnTheClock